Larry Thomas Bell

-Education
+Early life and education

-Bell was born in Wilson, North Carolina.
+Bell was born in Wilson, North Carolina on January 17, 1952.
 He began his music studies with piano lessons and soon after began playing in a rock band.
 He attended East Carolina University and Appalachian State University, where he worked with Gregory Kosteck and earned his Bachelor of Music degree in 1974.
 He then moved to New York, where he attended The Juilliard School, completing his Master of Music degree in 1977 and a Doctor of Musical Arts degree in 1982.
 While there he studied composition with Vincent Persichetti and Roger Sessions.
 A Guggenheim Fellowship (1981), Rome Prize (1982–3), and a Rockefeller grant (1985) took him to Italy, to study, write music, and take piano lessons with Joseph Rollino.
 On January 2, 1982, he married musicologist Andrea Olmstead.

+Career

 Teaching appointments

 Bell began teaching while in college, at the Juilliard Pre-College division (1979–1983).
 Since then he has been a faculty member of The Boston Conservatory (1980–2005), the New England Conservatory (1992–2018), and the Berklee College of Music (since 2007).
 Students have praised him "for his superlative teaching abilities, his talent for making complex issues understandable, his thoughtful approaches for gaining mastery of difficult skills, his wide-ranging musical knowledge, his musicianship, his patience, and his constant encouragement.".
-His composition students include Cynthia Wong, Forrest Eimold, George Li, Laura Schwindinger, Russ Grazier, Daniel Kharatian and Martin Matalon.
+His composition students include Cynthia Wong, Forrest Eimold, George Li, Laura Schwindinger, Russ Grazier, Daniel Kharatian, Aaron Robinson and Martin Matalon.